 The Louisiana Conference of the United Methodist Church funded the Dean R. E. Smith Building and named it for Dean Smith, a Centenary professor of Biblical literature for 29 years.
-The Smith Building contains the offices of the Religious Studies Department, the Christian Leadership Center, Career Services, and the Philosophy Department.
-The Nellie P. Kilpatrick Auditorium, named for a woman elected Honored Trustee by act of the Board of Trustees, is a popular venue for convocations and lectures.
+The Smith Building contains the offices of the Religious Studies Department, the Christian Leadership Center, History Political Science Department, Philosophy Department, and the Sociology Department.
+The Nellie P. Kilpatrick Auditorium, named for a woman elected Honored Trustee by an act of the Board of Trustees, is a popular venue for convocations and lectures.